As a Brit, I am still furious about Boston’s unchecked celebration of tea-wastage.

 5. Jamaica Plain – Where to Stay in for Families

-For families with children, there’s no better neighbourhood than Jamaica Plain.
+For families with children, there’s no better neighborhood than Jamaica Plain.
 A quiet and residential district south of the city centre, Jamaica Plain has charming restaurants, cute cafes, and a great selection of green spaces.
 The area provides a quiet base that’s still full of things to see and do.

 Jamaica Plain’s most famous attraction is the expansive and incredible Arnold Arboretum.
 Covering more than 280 acres of land, this gorgeous urban forest is an oasis for families looking for a breath of fresh air.
 If you want to explore the city, just jump on the train to North Station.